 9. In some cases, lenders may require additional documentation, like a history of alimony payments and gift letters, so make sure to ask before applying

 Lenders will perform hard credit inquiries when you apply, making sure there are no red flags in your credit history that may impact your chances of approval.
-If you apply with multiple lenders within 45 days, your score will not be affected.
+Your score will not be affected if you apply with multiple lenders within 45 days.
 Credit reporting agencies recognize this as shopping around for the best mortgage rate.

 Another good idea is getting a mortgage pre-approval before deciding on a property.
 Getting a pre-approval letter will save you time and make the mortgage process more manageable.

-It is important to note that student loans count against your debt-to-income ratio, which can make applying for a mortgage a tricky proposition for many individuals.
-However, getting a mortgage when you have student loans is not uncommon, so make sure to thoroughly explore all of your bank’s options to secure the best rates.
+It is important to note that student loans count against your debt-to-income ratio, which could make applying for a mortgage difficult for many individuals.
+However, getting a mortgage when you have student loans is not uncommon, so thoroughly explore all of your bank’s options to secure the best rates.

-Once you’ve submitted your application, the lender will generally provide you with a loan estimate within three business days.
+Once you’ve submitted your application, the lender will provide a loan estimate within three business days.
 The loan estimate is a document that outlines the preliminary terms of the loan you have requested.

 Mortgage Lenders FAQs